 Back in another life, I majored in Philosophy, and while by now I really can't remember much in the way of particular facts from that field, I reckon the point was about forcing my brain to think in ways that forged paths of critical thought and abstract reasoning through the uncharted wilderness of my mind, so those circuits remained as ingrained habits of easy thought.
 I.e., my way of lazy thinking is now philosophical thinking, and Ethics have proven indispensable in conducting my affairs such that I can always respect myself in the morning.
 Besides, it was the only major I still found engaging enough to pursue after I'd already soured on Architecture and found that university's Graphic Design program in upheaval.
 Anywho, having thereby secured my Grownup License, that was enough of that for me; I consider my real education as what came after I left school...

-You may notice my Status says "Open relationship", which is the closest honest approximation of my situation.
-For over a year now I've been irregularly (couple-few times a month) dating someone who is also dating others, and I'm free to date others as well, but I'm not really into casual hookups with gals I've just met or hardly know.
+You may notice my Status says "Open relationship".
+That just means I've been seeing someone who is also seeing others, and I'm free to see others as well, but I'm not really into casual hookups with gals I've just met or hardly know.
 I reckon this might fit the polyamorous tag, if that were a selection available to choose here.
 Candid communication about every relationship is essential.

 -John Lennon (with whom I share a birthday, tho' I look more like Vladimir Lenin! ;^)